thehyve/glowing-bear-docker/README.md

  - [transmart-packer](https://github.com/thehyve/transmart-packer).

-Glowing Bear and the the APIs of other services can be reached using the following urls:
+Glowing Bear and the APIs of other services can be reached using the following urls:

 Application                | URL
 :------------------------- |:--------------------------